Greater London Authority (Referendum) Act 1998

 The Greater London Authority (Referendum) Act 1998 (c.
 3) is an act of the Parliament of the United Kingdom, which made legal provision for the holding of a non-binding referendum in Greater London on whether there should be a democratically elected Assembly for London and a separately elected Mayor for London.

 Proposal

 The government published a green paper with the title New Leadership for London in July 1997.
 This laid out the principles of the GLA: a strong mayor and a "strategic" assembly.

 The act legislated for the holding of a non-binding referendum to be held on 7 May 1998 in Greater London on whether there should be a democratically elected London Assembly and a separately elected Mayor for London and legislates for the appointment a Chief Counting Officer to oversee the referendum.

 The full proposals were confirmed in a March 1998 white paper entitled A Mayor and Assembly for London which set out the full details of the proposal. details.

+The legislation was supported by the Association of London Government.
+The Conservative Party criticised the lack of separate votes for a mayor and an assembly.